MinaHany/minahany.github.io/_posts/2018-11-07-macarius-harrowing-of-hell.md

 Even if you haven’t read the *Macarian Homilies,*[^1] there’s a good chance you’ve come across this famous passage:

-[^1]: You can read them here as[plaintext](https://www.ecatholic2000.com/macarius/untitled-55.shtml), or here in a nice [facsimile version](https://archive.org/details/fiftyspiritualho00pseuuoft/page/n3).
-For a hardcopy, your best bet is the [CWS translation by GAMaloney](https://www.bookdepository.com/Pseudo-Macarius/9780809133123).

 >   The heart itself is awesome but a small vessel, yet there also are dragons
 >   and there are lions; there are poisonous beasts and all the treasures of
 >   evil.
 And there are rough and uneven roads; there are precipices.
 But there
 >   is also God, also the angels, the life and the kingdom, the light and the
 >   Apostles, the treasures of grace – there are all things.[^2]

-[^2]: Homily 43.7

 This is one of the most distinctive features of Macarius’ spiritual writings: his insistence each and every human heart is itself a battleground on which the